The Wild Flower Society

 Recording in Parnassus

-On recording 2000 taxa (species, sub-species or hybrids) members may join Parnassus where they need not confine their records to those detailed in Stace’s New flora or Kent’s List but may count any taxon (species, sub-species, hybrid, named variety, cultivated variety or forma) found wild in the British Isles.
+On recording 2000 taxa (species, sub-species or hybrids) members may join Parnassus where they need not confine their records to those detailed in Stace’s New Flora but may count any taxon (species, sub-species, hybrid, named variety, cultivated variety or forma) found wild in Britain and Ireland.
 Members in regional branches may note such taxa for retrospective counting upon entry to Parnassus.
-Records of taxa not in Stace or Kent should be submitted with a literature reference, and any which are difficult to identify should be confirmed by a competent expert botanist.
+Records of taxa not in Stace should be submitted with a literature reference, and any which are difficult to identify should be confirmed by a competent expert botanist.

-Members not in Parnassus finding plants wild in the British Isles which are not in Stace’s New Flora or Kent’s List may report them to the Exotics Secretary who will also report them in the Magazine.
+Members not in Parnassus finding plants wild in Britain and Ireland which are not in Stace’s New Flora may report them to the Exotics Secretary who will also report them in the Magazine.

 Seasonal Recording Activities

-The Autumn Week Hunt is for plants found in flower during the last seven days of October.
+The Autumn Week Hunt is for plants found in flower, ferns in spore or horsetails in cone during the last seven days of October.

-The Winter Months Hunt is for plants found in flower during December, January and February.
+The Winter Months Hunt is for plants found in flower, ferns in spore or horsetails in cone during December, January and February.

 Other activities